 Unfortunately, these retainers can be easy to lose and components can sustain permanent damage if exposed to extreme heat.
 They aren’t inexpensive to replace, so we tell all our patients to establish a specific place to store their removable retainer in order to keep it safe.
 The retainer case we provide can help!

-Wearing, Storing and Caring for Your Retainer
+How to Wear, Store and Care for Your Retainer

 Now that you know how important your retainer is, there are a few instructions we need to pass along: